 A second project was signed with Southampton University as a National Biofilms Innovation Centre (NBIC) funded research collaboration.
 The project will examine the use of the company’s novel XF compounds to prevent, control, and eradicate chronic clinical infections with underlying biofilm involvement, such as those in diabetic foot ulcers and cystic fibrosis.

 A third grant was awarded in 2019 under the UK-China AMR fund.
-It will examine the potential for XF drugs to treat dermal and ocular infections and work has already started at Cardiff University.
+It will examine the potential for XF drugs to treat dermal and ocular infections and R&D work is conducted in collaboration with Cardiff University and Tianjin Medical University, China.

 The fourth and most recent grant award was also from the NBIC in partnership with Sheffield University.
 The project aims to establish the potential of two of the company’s proprietary XF drug compounds, DPD-207 and XF-73, as novel treatments for drug-resistant, bacterial and fungal infections in a dynamic ex vivo eye model.